MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     }
 ```

-12. Put the cursor at the end on the line of the constructor opening bracket, press enter, and write the following code:
+12. Place the mouse cursor within the constructor code block you just created, and then type the following code.

 ```cs
     filename = $"{DateTime.Now.ToString("yyyy-dd-MM--HH-mm-ss")}.log";
 ```
 >**Note:** Each Logger class instance will create a new log file.
 The log file name will be the logger class instance creation date.

-13. Put the cursor at the end of the line of the closing bracket of the constructor, press enter twice, and type the following code:
+13. Place the cursor at the end of the line of the closing bracket of the constructor, press enter twice, and type the following code:

 ```cs
     public void Log(string logData)